7 Recommendations for the Beginner

 For beginners, some are more dependable than others.
 Out of the dozens of different varieties we offer, we chose these 5, plus 2 carefully curated mixes, as our top recommendations for those new to growing this crop.

-Whether you're looking to add diversity and profitability to your operation or simply to give them a try, here are the top picks from Johnny's Research Team for the beginning micro greens grower.
+Whether you're looking to add diversity and profitability to your operation or simply to give them a try, here are the best micro greens for getting off to a successful start.